kidroca/youtube-searcher/README.md

 * Creates and sends an http request and displays proggress
 * Displays result as list:
 	* Sortable by date, title, video length
+	* Editable (remove items from the list)
+	* Save the edited list
+* Load results from a save list
 * Displays additional info on button click
 * Starts the selected video on click
-* Stores search history in SQL-lite database
+* Stores search history
 * Opitonal:
 	* Shoot a video and uppload it to youtube